 Built for developers and architects, SingleStoreDB delivers 10-100 millisecond performance on complex queries — all while ensuring your business can effortlessly scale.

 SingleStoreDB is MySQL wire compatible and offers the familiar syntax of SQL, but is based on modern underlying technology that allows infinitely higher speed and scale versus MySQL.
 This one of the many reasons that SingleStore is the #1 top-rated relational database on TrustRadius.
+Sign up for a free trial or contact our sales team today for more details on how to get started.

 For more information on how SingleStore is related and can turbocharge your MySQL, visit our MySQL page.